• Skip to primary navigation

 • This makes a large serving of overnight oats.
 If you prefer a smaller serving you can cut the recipe in half.

-These oats are delicious served as is but you could add some extra toppings such as chocolate chips, cocoa nibs, shredded coconut, nuts, or chocolate shavings.
+• Serving ideas: these oats are delicious served as is but you could add toppings such as chocolate chips, cocoa nibs, shredded coconut, nuts, or chocolate shavings.

 A jar of chocolate orange overnight oats garnished with orange zest and an orange wedge in it.